 We provided each company with comments by the Participating Investors on the company's explanations as feedback.

-Approximately 80% of the companies to which we sent letters showed decline in the rate of "against" votes for company proposal electing directors for top management at their general meetings in 2020.
-On the other hand, some companies faced an increase in the rate of "against" votes; and we intend to continue paying attention to the measures of, and holding dialogue with, these companies.

-3. Starting to send letters for 2020

-We started in December 2020 to send letters to those companies requesting explanations on the result of the considerations concerning the analysis of the reasons for the considerable number of "against" votes cast against company proposals electing directors for top management at their general meetings of shareholders held between March and June 2020, even though the proposals were still approved, and the need for shareholder dialogue and other measures, as we did in the previous year.

-[Reference: Related stipulations in the U.K. Corporate Governance Code]

-There are stipulations in Chapter 1, Provision 4 of the U.K. Corporate Governance Code (revised in July 2018; enacted in January 2019) as follows:

-"When 20 per cent or more of votes have been cast against the board recommendation for a resolution, the company should explain, when announcing voting results, what actions it intends to take to consult shareholders in order to understand the reasons behind the result.
+The companies to which we sent letters showed decline in the rate of votes against the company proposal for election of top management at their general meetings in 2021.
+On the other hand, the companies who did not explain to us faced an increase in the rate of "against" votes; and we intend to continue paying attention to the measures of, and holding dialogue with, these companies.
+3. Starting to send letters for 2021 We started in January 2022 to send letters to those companies requesting explanations on the result of the considerations concerning the analysis of the reasons for the considerable number of votes cast against the company proposals for director election at their general meetings of shareholders held between March and June 2021, even though the proposals were still approved, and the need for shareholder dialogue and other measures.
+We sent the letter to the same companies when they were still voted against at above a certain rate.
+[Reference: Related stipulations in the U.K. Corporate Governance Code] There are stipulations in Chapter 1, Provision 4 of the U.K. Corporate Governance Code (revised in July 2018; enacted in January 2019) as follows: "When 20 per cent or more of votes have been cast against the board recommendation for a resolution, the company should explain, when announcing voting results, what actions it intends to take to consult shareholders in order to understand the reasons behind the result.
 An update on the views received from shareholders and actions taken should be published no later than six months after the shareholder meeting.
 The board should then provide a final summary in the annual report and, if applicable, in the explanatory notes to resolutions at the next shareholder meeting, on what impact the feedback has had on the decisions the board has taken and any actions or resolutions now proposed."

-Contact information:
+\\ Contact information:

-Institutional Investors Collective Engagement Forum

-Directors in charge: Yuki Kimura, Chairman; Naomi Yamazaki, Administration Manager; and Ryusuke Ohori, Executive Director

-Address: Tokyo Entre Salon, Shinmaki-chou Building Annex 1, 3-2-14, Nihonbashi, Chuo-ku, Tokyo 103-0027 JAPAN
+Institutional Investors Collective Engagement Forum Directors in charge: Yuki Kimura, Chairman; Naomi Yamazaki, Administration Manager; Ryusuke Ohori, Executive Director; and Hiromitsu Kamata, Executive Director Address: Tokyo Entre Salon, Shinmaki-chou Building Annex 1, 3-2-14, Nihonbashi, Chuo-ku, Tokyo 103-0027 JAPAN E-mail: info@iicef.jp

-E-mail: info@iicef.jp